rubengmurray/no-unawaited-dot-catch-throw/README.md

 An ESLint rule to highlight when throw statements are used inside unawaited `.catch()` blocks.

+Using `--fix` will attempt to replace these with an empty string.

 ### Installation

 `npm i eslint-plugin-no-unawaited-dot-catch-throw -D`